hed-standard/hed-specification/docs/source/03_HED_formats.md

 provide an easy way for users to validate schema and convert between formats.

-HED schema developers usually use `.mediawiki` format for more convenient editing, display, and reference on GitHub.
+HED schema developers usually use `.mediawiki` format for more convenient editing, display, and viewing on GitHub.
 However, tools assume that the schema is in `.xml` format for processing.

 Regardless of the format, a valid HED schema has the following sections in this order: